Dynamical codes for hardware with noisy readouts: Preliminaries

 In a quantum circuit that implements a DCCC -- one that repeatedly performs the defining sequence of measurements $\MMM = (\groupPres{\dcccOp{E}{\kappa_0}{P_0}}, \groupPres{\dcccOp{E}{\kappa_1}{P_1}}, \ldots)$ -- in addition to the $n$ \textit{data qubits}, we may require additional \textit{auxiliary qubits} in order to perform the measurements.
-In the \textit{phenomenological noise model}, we assume that at every timestep $t$, before a generating set for $\MMM_t$ is measured, any of the $n$ data qubits can be afflicted by a single-qubit Pauli error $X$, $Y$, or $Z$ with probability $p_X$, $p_Y$, or $p_Z$ respectively.
+In the \textit{direct parity measurement noise model}, we assume that two-qubit parity measurements (such as $XX$, $YY$, $ZZ$) can be performed natively.
+We assume that at every timestep $t$, before a generating set for $\MMM_t$ is measured, any of the $n$ data qubits can be afflicted by a single-qubit Pauli error $X$, $Y$, or $Z$ with probability $p_X$, $p_Y$, or $p_Z$ respectively.
 We call these \textit{data qubit errors}.
 We also assume that every measurement can be erroneously reported with probability $p_m$ -- i.e.\ the actual measurement outcome is $\pm 1$, but the reported measurement outcome is $\mp 1$.
 We call this a \textit{measurement error}, or \textit{measurement noise}.
 A noise model is \textit{biased} unless all of these probabilities are equal.
 Tailoring DCCCs to be effective against biased noise models will be a key theme of this work.
 The two types of bias we will focus on are \textit{measurement bias} and \textit{$Z$ bias}.
-In a phenomenological noise model, the measurement bias is defined as $\eta_m = p_m/(p_X + p_Y + p_Z)$, and the $Z$ bias is defined as $\eta_Z = 2p_Z/(p_X+p_Y)=p_Z/p_X$, assuming $p_X=p_Y$.
+In the direct parity measurement noise model, the measurement bias is defined as $\eta_m = p_m/(p_X + p_Y + p_Z)$, and the $Z$ bias is defined as $\eta_Z = 2p_Z/(p_X+p_Y)=p_Z/p_X$, assuming $p_X=p_Y$.

 In any circuit we keep the total physical error rate $p$ fixed as

 where $M$ is the number of measurements in the circuit and $Q$ is the number of data qubit noise locations.
 To generate \Cref{fig:phenomenological_noise_volume_plot_beliefmatching,fig:phenomenological_noise_volume_plot_pymatching}, we have used $p = 10^{-3}$.